TCEA’s 3D Design Contest

 Student teams will need to provide the following deliverables to submit a complete contest entry:

-- The team’s final design, in a
+- The team’s final design in a .STL format.

 - A digital logbook outlining the team’s step-by-step notes, sketches, and documentation from throughout the design process.
 The logbook should define the problem that is being solved and describe in detail each step of the Engineering Design Process taken during the creation of the invention.